Longfilename/short-documentation/app/templates/README.md

 The content that a module displays should not be stored in Jade (or JS, or SCSS).
 The idea of these modules is easy reusability, so abstract out the content so you can easily swap the content for each iteration of the module.
 Gulp will make the JSON files available in Jade (so we can use the content when building the HTML files).

-The JSON is available in Jade via the "json" variable.
+The JSON is available in Jade via the `json` variable.
 In a single iteration module, you can define the content in the module itself (since it never changes):

 /src/modules/page-footer/_content.json
 ```JavaScript